 In my free time, I enjoy: reading and writing fiction

-What I do in the Dean's Office: Advise students in all four classes, act as adviser to the Customs orientation program, assist Dean Balthazar in work with the Honor Board and Conflict Resolution Committee, serve on the Self-Care Committee and as the Radnor Hall dorm leadership group adviser
+What I do in the Dean's Office: Advise students in all four classes, mentor Houston Posse 3, assist Dean Balthazar in work with the Honor Board and Conflict Resolution Committee, and serve on the Self-Care Committee.

 Favorite book: On Becoming a Person by Carl R. Rogers